top of page

 • 3 min read

-Western culture is goal driven.
-From an early age our experience of life is framed by targets like passing exams, getting a job, gaining promotion, passing the next milestone.
-The we look up and see another goal and another target and so the cycle continues.
+Western culture is goal-driven.
+From an early age, our experiences are framed by targets like passing exams, getting a job, gaining promotions, and hitting the next milestone.
+Then we look up and see another goal, and another target, and so the cycle continues.

-Sure achievement gives us a lift.
-It feels great, but how long does that good feeling last before we are looking ahead at the next thing we need to do?
-On the surface, this looks like ambition but underneath often there’s something else going on.
+Sure, achievement gives us a lift.
+It feels great, but how long does that good feeling last before we’re looking ahead at the next thing we need to do?
+On the surface, this looks like ambition, but underneath, there’s often something else going on:

 • A quiet sense that we’re never quite “there”